 Scroll down for a tourist map of Cockburn Town.

-Found on the central west side of Grand Turk, Cockburn Town is a small coastal settlement and the capital of the Turks and Caicos Islands.
+Found on the central west side of Grand Turk, Cockburn Town is a small coastal settlement and the capital city of the Turks and Caicos Islands.

 The rise of the town was mainly due to the sea salt industry that once operated on Grand Turk, Salt Cay and South Caicos.
 At a time when salt was a valuable commodity, the natural shallow ponds in the Turks and Caicos were easy to adapt for the evaporation of ocean water.
 The income from salt exports and the necessity of infrastructure were what created Cockburn Town.